9dots/9dots.io-pages/Os218Ap.md

   6. Make a two way conversation, not a lecture!

 ## Elaborate
-Using the sales pitch handout, students work on developing a sales pitch for their original littleBits projects.
+To hone their new skills students work on developing a sales pitch for their original littleBits projects using .

 1. Give students five minutes to fill in the sales pitch handout.
 This handout is used to help organize ideas for their presentation.